xLightsSequencer/xLights/README.txt

-				   but that will go away on next save of sequence/layout -- bug (keith)  Fix opening sequence via FSEQ no longer finds XML if that is still the sequence file name -- bug (keith)  Fix windows setup to update controller config files on install -- bug (keith)  Fix an issue with face effect where it stops refering to the lyric track and uses the selected phoneme -- bug (keith)  Fix face node range order does not work if specified backwards -- bug (keith)  Fix reversed LOR models not importing from S5 -- bug (keith)  Fix Advatek controller config did not allow for expanded mode
+				   but that will go away on next save of sequence/layout -- bug (keith)  Fix opening sequence via FSEQ no longer finds XML if that is still the sequence file name -- bug (keith)  Fix windows setup to update controller config files on install -- bug (keith)  Fix an issue with face effect where it stops referring to the lyric track and uses the selected phoneme -- bug (keith)  Fix face node range order does not work if specified backwards -- bug (keith)  Fix reversed LOR models not importing from S5 -- bug (keith)  Fix Advatek controller config did not allow for expanded mode